PaperPrototype/voxels-unity-course/00 - Welcome/english.md

 Make a new Project in Unity Hub and name it "voxels-unity".
 Thats all the setup I have for you!

-And finally if you want to help contribute to this course you can make a pull request to the [voxels-unity-course](https://github.com/PaperPrototype/voxels-unity-course) github repository.
+> if you find a mistake or want to help contribute to this course you can!
+Just go to the [voxels-unity-course](https://github.com/PaperPrototype/voxels-unity-course) github repository.